 New Board Member Orientation

-All new board members are strongly encouraged to attend the Nebraska Association of School Boards (NASB) workshop for board members unless excused by the remaining members of the board.
+All new board members are strongly encouraged to attend new board member training and workshops.

-Sitting board members and the superintendent will assist each new member-elect to understand the boards functions, policies and procedures before he or she takes office.
+Sitting board members and the superintendent will assist each new member-elect to understand the board’s functions, policies, and procedures before he or she takes office.

 Ongoing Development and Education